Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Subsidies for antibody tests for diseases such as measles and rubella were added to the company benefit system in 2020.
 Partial subsidies are also given for influenza vaccinations, including for family members.

-In response to the novel coronavirus we have prepared infection prevention guidelines, update them as needed, and are spreading them globally to prevent infections.
-At the request of the government, we have also conducted workplace vaccinations four times in our headquarters district and the Morimachidistrict.
 To counter diseases such as AIDS (including HIV infection), tuberculosis, and malaria that are subject to notification based on the Infectious Diseases Act, our Crisis Management Guide details prevention and initial response methods and we are familiarizing employees with them.

 Many Types of Health Education